-The T S Eliot Prize weekly newsletter will feature each title in turn.
+The T S Eliot Prize weekly newsletter has featured each title in turn.
 Subscribe here.

 You can download Readers' Notes for both titles from the T S Eliot website here.

-The winner of the 2021 T S Eliot Prize will be announced at the Award Ceremony on Monday 10th January 2022, where the prize-winner and the shortlisted poets will be presented with their cheques.
+The winner of the 2021 T S Eliot Prize wase announced at a private Award Ceremony at the Wallace Collection in London on Monday 10th January 2022, where the prize-winner and the shortlisted poets were presented with their cheques.
 All shortlisted authors receive £1,500.

 Feature in The Guardian on the 2021 shortlist: https://www.theguardian.com/books/2021/oct/14/ts-eliot-prize-unveils-voices-of-the-moment-in-2021-shortlist